owik100/ScanManagerSamples/README.md

 <img src="https://github.com/owik100/ScanManagerSamples/blob/master/ScanManagerSamples/ExternalFiles/Img/LoadCode.PNG" >
 </p>

-If there are any problems with the code, it is not compiled correctly or detected, they will be shown in the "Errors" <b>(5)</b> section.
+if there are any problems with the code, such as not compiling correctly, all the info will be shown in the "Errors" <b>(5)</b> section.
 <br/>
 <br/>
 Using checkboxes, we can choose whether we currently want our code to be executed while the application is running. <b>(6)</b>